khalid-zein/project-manager-frontend/README.md

 <ol type="I">
   <li>Users should be able to register / login to the application.</li>
   <li>A user should be able to create a project and add details about it.</li>
+  <li>A user should be able to add other users as members of the project.</li>
 </ol>